Skip to content

 How to Change BitLocker Password in Windows 11

-You change your BitLocker password in Windows 11 through the Control Panel or File Explorer.
+Changing your BitLocker password in Windows 11 is straightforward using either File Explorer or the Control Panel.

 ⚡ Quick Answer